-As a prequel to our project launch, we’ll be holding our first evening Pond Walk starting at 7pm on July 30th 2021.
-This will involve Wilderhood Watch members checking out ponds in each others’ gardens and swapping tips on how to create one.
+As a prequel to our project launch, we held our first evening Pond Walk on Lancaster Rd on July 30th 2021.
+This involved Wilderhood Watch members checking out ponds in each others’ gardens and swapping tips on how to create one.

 Hopefully the events we have planned will lead to even more ponds appearing in our gardens, creating a network of joined-up habitat for water-dependent insects and amphibians.

-Streets involved in our Toad Road project so far are:
+Streets involved in our Toad Road project so far:

 - Lancaster and Gurney Court roads